Table of Contents

 President Trump has rightly recognized that the religious liberty of Christians and other people of faith has repeatedly been violated.
 Thus, he is seeking to “ensure Americans can freely practice their faith without government interference.”

 On May 16, the President created an advisory board for this committee.
-ADF President, CEO, and Chief Counsel Kristen Waggoner was honored to be appointed to the Advisory Board of Legal Experts, while ADF Senior Counsel Ryan Tucker serves on the Advisory Board of Lay Leaders.
+ADF President, CEO and Chief Counsel Kristen Waggoner was honored to be appointed to the Advisory Board of Legal Experts, while ADF Senior Counsel Ryan Tucker serves on the Advisory Board of Lay Leaders.

 At the commission’s first meeting in June, Kristen spoke about the importance of protecting free speech, religious freedom, and objective truth.

-Second Hearing: Five ADF Clients Recount How Their Religious Freedom Was Violated
+Hearing #2: Five ADF Clients Recount How Their Religious Freedom Was Violated

 On September 8, the commission held its second hearing.
 Five ADF clients (Lydia Booth, Jennifer Mead, Maggie DeJong, Chike Uzuegbunam, and Norvilia Etienne Cain) shared their experiences of how their religious freedom had been violated and why government policies must respect and uphold the right to live out one’s faith.